Spin bikes that report Power to the app

 The Concept2 BikeErg is compatible with the Sufferfest Training Center.
-It sends an ANT+ FE-C signal for power and an ANT+ Speed and cadence signal.
-This is not a true ERG control bike like the Wattbike Atom.
+It sends an ANT+ FE-C signal for power and an ANT+ speed and cadence signal.
+This is not a true ERG control bike like the Wahoo Kickr Bike or Wattbike Atom.
 The user still needs to adjust the damper to control the resistance.
 You will also need the PM5 head unit to work with the Sufferfest Training App.
+Note: The bike will connect using Bluetooth but will only give average power, not a power reading, thus is not supported.

 Precor Spinner Chrono Power

-The Spinner Chrono Power indoor spin bike is compatible with the Sufferfest App using the ANT+ Connection.
+The Spinner Chrono Power indoor spin bike is compatible with the Sufferfest App using ANT+.

 Schwinn AC Performance Cycles

-At this time, Schwinn does not transmit power data with their Echelon 1 Head Unit.
+At this time, Schwinn does not transmit power data with its Echelon 1 Head Unit.
 Their console is only a receiving station and their bicycles will not work with The Sufferfest Training System.
 However, the new Echelon 2 head unit will transmit power and cadence data over ANT+ Channels.
-You only need an ANT+ receiver.
-(Please note that for iOS users, the CABLE bridge is preferred for this bike)